facebookincubator/TTPForge/pkg/files/README.md

 ExecuteYAML(string, blocks.TTPExecutionContext) *blocks.TTP, error
 ```

-ExecuteYAML is the top-level function for executing a TTP defined in a YAML file.
+ExecuteYAML is the top-level function for executing a TTP defined
+in a YAML file.
 It is exported for testing purposes,
 and the returned TTP is required for assertion checks in tests.

-Parameters:
+**Parameters:**

-yamlFile: A string representing the path to the YAML file containing the TTP definition.
+yamlFile: A string representing the path to the YAML file containing
+the TTP definition.
-inventoryPaths: A slice of strings representing the inventory paths to search for the TTP.
+inventoryPaths: A slice of strings representing the inventory paths

-Returns:
+to search for the TTP.

+**Returns:**

-*blocks.TTP: A pointer to a TTP struct containing the executed TTP and its related information.
+*blocks.TTP: A pointer to a TTP struct containing the executed TTP
+and its related information.

 error: An error if the TTP execution fails or if the TTP file cannot be found.

-Example:

-yamlFilePath := "/path/to/your/ttp.yaml"
-inventoryPaths := []string{"/path/to/your/inventory"}

-ttp, err := ExecuteYAML(yamlFilePath, inventoryPaths)

-if err != nil {
-log.Fatalf("failed to execute TTP: %v", err)
-}

-log.Printf("TTP %s executed successfully\n", ttp.Name)

 ---